I write about employment issues, ways to earn money and how to get best value when spending it.

 So Why Did I Win My Case When Others Had Failed?

+- State the problem.
 I stayed calm.
 I was confident of my case, and I was polite and friendly throughout the discussion.
+I was specific about what the problem was.

+- Take the emotion out of the discussion.
 I clearly stated what the problem was; the advertised offer was not available.
 And I had learned from staff that insufficient ice cream had been ordered to meet anticipated demand.
+I made my case without raising my voice or expressing anger or undue emotion.

-I offered a reasonable solution.
-I would accept a substitution of similar value.
+- Ask for action.
+I was clear about the outcome I wanted.
+I offered the store a reasonable solution; I would accept a substitution of similar value.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.